 - My computer only has a headset, so playing music in the living room is cumbersome.

-Have an information hub, digital picture frame and wireless audio player, that:
+Summed up: to have an information hub, digital picture frame and wireless audio player, that:

 - Is visually attractive.